DarthKrayt333/HMSTHModdingTool/README.md

 ### Important — VAG File Size Guidelines

 The game has a memory limit for files and audio files.
-To avoid crashes or corrupted audio in-game, follow these guidelines:
+To avoid crashes or corrupted audio in-game, follow these steps:

 Sample Rate - Use 22050 Hz (matches the game's original audio)